HimDahiya/data-science-salary-trends/README.md

 *An end‑to‑end data‑storytelling project that turns raw salary records into actionable market intelligence for job‑seekers, hiring managers, and compensation analysts.*

 ---
+## Introduction

+Data science has evolved from a niche discipline into one of the most **strategic value-creators** inside modern organisations.
+From automated underwriting in finance to real-time demand forecasting in retail, companies that master data turn insight into competitive advantage—and they pay handsomely for the talent that enables it.
+Yet the compensation landscape is anything but transparent.
+Salaries fluctuate by role (**Data Engineer vs. ML Engineer**), geography (**Austin vs. Zürich**), and even work setting (**remote vs. on-site**).

+This repository tackles that opacity head-on.
+By analysing four years of global, role-level salary records we answer the questions that matter to both **job-seekers** (*Where should I apply?
+How much am I worth?*) and **hiring managers** (*What does a market-competitive offer look like?*).

+If you are:

+* **A data professional** planning your next move—use our benchmarks to negotiate confidently.
+* **A recruiter or compensation analyst**—leverage our category and geo breakdowns to craft attractive, equitable packages.
+* **A researcher or student**—fork the code to test new hypotheses or enrich the dataset with skills and cost-of-living factors.

+Everything here is open-source, reproducible, and designed for quick exploration—because good decisions start with clear data.
 ---

 ## 📌 Executive Summary